angular/angular/adev/src/content/tools/cli/build-system-migration.md

-# Migrating to the new build system
+# Angular application build system

 In v17 and higher, the new build system provides an improved way to build Angular applications.
 This new build system includes: